N7Vulgaris/WebutviklingEksamen/README.md

 This project was my delivery for a Web development exam in Novermber 2022 as a part of my Bachelors degree.
 The goal of the project was threefold:

-- 1. Developing a Web API with a database.
+-  Developing a Web API with a database.
 The database stores information about videogames and videogame characters.
-- 2. A frontend solution that retrieves data from the Web API, and displays it in a meaningful and fun manner.
+-  A frontend solution that retrieves data from the Web API, and displays it in a meaningful and fun manner.
-- 3. A wwwroot HTML page that that describes how to use the Web API, how to use the different endpoints and what data i available.
+-   wwroot HTML page that that describes how to use the Web API, how to use the different endpoints and what data i available.

 The general focus areas of the exam was: